fossabot/trader.python/README.txt

 -mtgox_client.py - Advanced Trading on mtgox!

+-mtgox_simple.py - CLI prompt for simple trading on mt.gox (simple, Buy/Sell, Amount, Price on mtgox) -mtgox_socketiobeta.py - A BETA socketio client (relies on bin/goxapi.py from prof7bit) Connects to the websockets, outputs the streaming data (ticker/trade/depth/lag)
+	-Reads from bin/goxtool.ini and logs to bin/goxtool.ini .
+CURRENTLY SET TO ONLY SCROLL PRINT OUT THE TRADES (the rest can be useless for my human eyes)
+	-(Lines 808/809 disabled the other two, Line 814 commented out channel_subscribe(), channel_subscribe has some commented out lines)
+-mtgox_websockets.py - A SAMPLE program (no error handling), that scroll prints 3 websocket channels (Ticker,trade,depth)

--mtgox_simple.py - CLI prompt for simple trading on mt.gox (simple, Buy/Sell, Amount, Price on mtgox) -bitfloor_cancel_all - 3 lines of code to cancel every order on bitfloor (very simple, passes the cancel order function to the framework lib/bitfloor.py)
+-bitfloor_cancel_all - 3 lines of code to cancel every order on bitfloor (very simple, passes the cancel order function to the framework lib/bitfloor.py)
 -bitfloor_check_orders - print out current orders on bitfloor (simple, just prints out open orders) -bitfloor_mirror_mtgox - mirror the mt.gox order book over to bitfloor (NOT WORKING FULLY)